 Mental Health is real, especially amongst youth, as we enter a post-COVID world.
 Teen Talk is a program partnership with I.C.U.
 Mental Health and Boys & Girls Clubs of South Alabama with the purpose of providing a safe place for middle and high school-aged teens to engage in discussions specific to their emotional and behavioral needs.
 Teens are taught healthy coping skills and provided enrichment that can lead to successful lives.
 For more information on teen mental health, visit www.icumentalhealth.com!

-A comprehensive health and wellness initiative, strives to improve the overall health of members, ages 6-18, by increasing their daily physical activity, teaching them good nutrition and helping them develop healthy relationships.
+A comprehensive social recreation initiative, strives to improve the overall health of members, ages 6-18, by increasing their daily physical activity, teaching them good nutrition and helping them develop healthy relationships.
 The Triple Play initiative, sponsored by The Coca-Cola Company and The Anthem Foundation, nurtures the minds, bodies and souls of Club members.

 Healthy Habits: A Triple Play Program